NAThompson/ADIOS2/docs/user_guide/source/introduction/nutshell.rst

 - **MPI-only**

 - **A Hierarchical Model**: Data hierarchies can be built on top of the ADIOS2 according to the application, but ADIOS2 sits a layer of abstraction beneath this.

-- **A Memory Manager Library**: we don't own or manage the application's memory